Using Social Media As An Investigative Tool

 Instagram is a photo hub where users to take and edit photos and post to their follower’s feeds.
-The appeal is the editing capabilities within the program that allow users to give the pictures filters for a vintage effect, black and white, etc. To an investigator, this is a photo library of where the subject has been (geographical tagging is available), what he or she is interested in, who the person hangs out with, and more.
+The appeal is the editing capabilities within the program that allows users to give the pictures filters for a vintage effect, black and white, etc. To an investigator, this is a photo library of where the subject has been (geographical tagging is available), what he or she is interested in, who the person hangs out with, and more.

 Foursquare’s platform is based entirely on where the user frequents.
-Everytime the user goes to a restaurant or any public location, he or she “checks in” online.
+Every time the user goes to a restaurant or any public location, he or she “checks in” online.
 The location can choose how to interact with users who check in.
 Restaurants, for example, feature deals such as a half-price appetizer for checking in and gift cards when someone has checked in a certain number of times.
-This gives an appeal for a user to publicise where he or she is at all times of day.
-A couple examples of how this could be helpful to an investigator are: he or she could easily conduct surveillance activity through Foursquare check ins or learn where a subject travels to frequently to begin checking records in cities the subject visits.
+This gives an appeal for a user to publicise where he or she is at all times of the day.
+A couple examples of how this could be helpful to an investigator are: he or she could easily conduct surveillance activity through Foursquare check-ins or learn where a subject travels to frequently to begin checking records in cities the subject visits.